agiledev-students-spring-2023/git-workflow-practice-sirbobthemarvelous/README.md

 ### Forked Edit

 Indeed, @sirbobthemarvelous really gives an insightful though on this topic, which closely related to our life.
-We should all think about this and take actions to protect us call for further regulation.
+We should all think about this and take actions to protect us and call for further regulation. --- Comment from *Xiyu Hao (xh2187)*